Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

 - On Thursday, May 20th, Anastasios Parafestas sold 10,000 shares of CarGurus stock.
 The shares were sold at an average price of $27.93, for a total transaction of $279,300.00.

-Hedge funds have recently made changes to their positions in the stock.
-Point72 Hong Kong Ltd purchased a new stake in CarGurus in the first quarter worth $25,000.
-Advisory Services Network LLC lifted its stake in CarGurus by 2,456.3% in the fourth quarter.
-Advisory Services Network LLC now owns 1,227 shares of the company’s stock worth $39,000 after acquiring an additional 1,179 shares during the period.
-NEXT Financial Group Inc purchased a new stake in CarGurus in the fourth quarter worth $66,000.
-Panagora Asset Management Inc. purchased a new stake in CarGurus in the fourth quarter worth $73,000.
-Finally, Strs Ohio lifted its stake in CarGurus by 73.3% in the fourth quarter.
-Strs Ohio now owns 2,600 shares of the company’s stock worth $82,000 after acquiring an additional 1,100 shares during the period.
-79.08% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of CARG.
+Morgan Stanley grew its stake in shares of CarGurus by 157.6% during the 4th quarter.
+Morgan Stanley now owns 4,398,075 shares of the company’s stock worth $139,552,000 after purchasing an additional 2,690,864 shares during the period.
+Norges Bank acquired a new position in shares of CarGurus during the 4th quarter worth $63,430,000.
+Federated Hermes Inc. grew its stake in shares of CarGurus by 5,430.1% during the 4th quarter.
+Federated Hermes Inc. now owns 1,821,667 shares of the company’s stock worth $57,802,000 after purchasing an additional 1,788,726 shares during the period.
+Atreides Management LP grew its stake in shares of CarGurus by 108.5% during the 1st quarter.
+Atreides Management LP now owns 2,667,368 shares of the company’s stock worth $63,563,000 after purchasing an additional 1,387,796 shares during the period.
+Finally, Scopia Capital Management LP acquired a new position in shares of CarGurus during the 4th quarter worth $28,780,000.
+79.08% of the stock is currently owned by institutional investors and hedge funds.

-A number of research analysts have commented on CARG shares.
-Raymond James upgraded shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target on the stock in a research report on Wednesday, April 14th.
+CARG has been the subject of several research reports.
+BTIG Research reiterated a “buy” rating and issued a $35.00 price target on shares of CarGurus in a research report on Friday, May 7th.
+Benchmark upped their price target on shares of CarGurus from $35.00 to $40.00 and gave the company a “buy” rating in a research report on Friday, February 12th.
+DA Davidson downgraded shares of CarGurus from a “buy” rating to a “neutral” rating and reduced their price target for the company from $35.00 to $33.00 in a research report on Friday, February 12th.
 Needham & Company LLC reiterated a “hold” rating on shares of CarGurus in a research report on Friday, February 12th.
-BTIG Research reiterated a “buy” rating and set a $35.00 price target on shares of CarGurus in a research report on Friday, May 7th.
-Oppenheimer started coverage on shares of CarGurus in a research report on Friday, May 21st.
-They set a “buy” rating and a $38.00 price target on the stock.
-Finally, DA Davidson cut shares of CarGurus from a “buy” rating to a “neutral” rating and reduced their price target for the company from $35.00 to $33.00 in a research report on Friday, February 12th.
-Five research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $33.36.
+Finally, Raymond James upgraded shares of CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price target for the company in a research report on Wednesday, April 14th.
+Five analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+The stock currently has an average rating of “Buy” and a consensus target price of $33.36.

 CarGurus Company Profile